Dear Craig Mundie and Barbara Kiviat: No, we don’t need “internet driver’s licenses”, now leave our freedom of speech alone.

 HELLO BITCH, IS ANYONE HOME IN THERE?
 An ISP is the same fucking thing.
 You pay a fee to connect to the internet, just like you do when you get a driver’s license, buy a car, and buy car insurance.
 If you do something wrong online and someone reports you for it, your ISP will restrict your access or even take it away from you, exactly like a judge suspending or revoking your driver’s license for doing something wrong with a motor vehicle.
 Depending on the severity of what you did online, you can face jail time or a huge fine, similar to if you ran over a pedestrian while drunk driving.

 What this dumb whore is proposing amounts to an additional hoop that people need to jump through to use the internet.
 The reason major news outlets such as Time like this is because they’ve been losing profits left and right due to the fact that you can view the news for free on the internet.
 Even worse: You can view the news for free on the internet and get the entire story without “unimportant” parts omitted!
 GASP!
 Heaven forbid someone is able to make up their own fucking mind on something instead of having their opinions crammed down their throat for them.
 If these fascist fucks have their way, there would be separate internet license “classifications”.
 Kind of like how you need different licenses to drive a commercial vehicle weighing over 25,000 pounds or drive a motorcycle.
 There would be one for browsing, one for blogging, one for having a CafePress store on your blog, one for gaming, one for media, etc. This would effectively squash the majority of free speech and any non-mainstream news outlet.
 The terms of service for any license would most certainly restrict you from using “hate speech”.
-And even if it didn’t, let’s face it, who would want to call someone a nigger when their name and location is accessable by anybody?
+And even if it didn’t, let’s face it, who would want to call someone a racial slur when their name and location is accessible by anybody?
 Not many people.

 As for their profit loss, maybe more people would be inclined to pay for the news if it wasn’t: